operator-framework/operator-sdk/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Before making a PR, please read our contributing guidelines https://github.com/operator-framework/operator-sdk/blob/master/CONTRIBUTING.MD
+- Read the contributing guidelines https://github.com/operator-framework/operator-sdk/blob/master/CONTRIBUTING.MD

-Note: Make sure your branch is rebased to the latest upstream master.
+- Rebase your branch on the latest upstream master
+- Add a changelog file by copying changelog/fragments/00-template.yaml
+- When fixing an issue, add "Closes #<ISSUE_NUMBER>"

 -->